Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Experimental Details

-\subsection{Dataset:}
+\subsection{Dataset}

-We utilize the open-source \textit{CVPR2017} dataset \cite{palazzo2020decoding} licensed for academic research, featuring EEG signals from six subjects viewing 50 images across 40 ImageNet classes \cite{deng2009imagenet}, totaling 2000 images.
+We utilize the open-source \textit{CVPR2017} dataset \cite{spampinato2017deep}, licensed for academic research, featuring EEG signals from six subjects viewing 50 images across 40 ImageNet classes \cite{deng2009imagenet}, totaling 2000 images.
 The data is split into training ($7959$), evaluation ($1994$), and test ($1987$) examples.
-For more details, see Section \ref{sec:dataset}.
+Additional details can be found under Section \ref{sec:dataset}.